FROM: Karl Kraft, Chief Boiler Inspector

 before and after the show in the near vicinity;

-- Provide the Safety Officer with the authority to make recommendations to the Historical Boiler Association regarding prohibition of persons, associations,
+- Provide the Safety Officer with the authority to make recommendations to the association regarding prohibition of persons, associations, or historical steam

-- Ensure that the steam segment of the show has the following:
+- Ensure that the steam segment of the show provides the following:

 - adequate water supply;